colinweber27/CONVENIENT/NuWro/README.md

 Macro for translating a ROOT histogram containing the flux into a .txt file properly formatted for NuWro.
 The NuWro format is of the form "`left_edge` `right_edge` `bin1_height` `bin2_height`...", where `bin1_height` is the first bin height of the histogram read in as input.
 The histograms do not have to be normalized.

 # `run_nuwro.sh`
 Runs NuWro from within Convenient.
-Is called by `Convenient/NuWro/conveniently_run_nuwro.sh`
+Is called by `CONVENIENT/NuWro/conveniently_run_nuwro.sh`

 # `set_nuwro_variables.sh`
-Sets variables for running NuWro from within Convenient.
+Sets variables for running NuWro from within CONVENIENT.